 Pool Skimmer: A net attached to a pole, used to remove leaves, bugs, and floating debris from the surface.

-Pool Vacuum: Manual (handheld) or automatic (robotic, pressure-side, or suction-side) devices to clean dirt from the pool floor and walls.
+Pool Vacuum: Manual or automatic devices to clean dirt from the pool floor and walls.
 Robotic vacuums are popular for their autonomy—they navigate independently and require minimal effort.

 Brush: Stiff-bristled brushes or soft brushes to scrub algae and grime from walls, steps, and corners.